Updated: Nov 28, 2020

 Both of these methods are currently managing to provide the basic teachings virtually and they both have two things in common.
 Students will have to enter the e-class at the arranged time which some students may not have access to their technologies at that time and both methods need constant and strong internet to connect to video/audio conferences with dozens of other classmates.
 The issue comes as today, we can expect the whole world to stay home and what else would most of us be doing?
 The answer is using the internet.

-Secondly, not all students have access to a device at a point of time during the day or maybe students’ workplace is just too noisy preventing them from attending classes effectively.
+Secondly, not all students have access to a device during the day or maybe students’ workplace is just too noisy preventing them from attending classes effectively.
 Some students like myself have some concerns regarding the webcams because I don't want others to see my living space.
 This discourages me from the online classes on a small level.
 But for some schools, it is mandatory during attendance and formal evaluations such as quizzes and tests.

 Some concerns may still revolve around students with special needs, but school facilities can be used to teach them after the crisis.

 Since this is the digital age, making online schools more available to students may just pave a path for a better future.
 But who knows what might change during these unprecedented times?